ymdatta/DollarBot/docs/category.md

 5. category_view(message, bot):
  It takes 2 arguments for processing - **message** which is the message from the user, and **bot** which is the telegram bot object from the post_operation_selection(message, bot): function in the category.py file.
 It read the file categories.txt and output the text in chat room.

+# How to run this feature?
+Once the project is running(please follow the instructions given in the main README.md for this), please type /category into the telegram bot.

+Below you can see an example in text format:

+Alex Chao, [2021/11/23 10:12]
+/category

+DollarBot, [2021/11/23 10:12]
+[In reply to Alex Chao]
+Select Operation

+Alex Chao, [2021/11/23 10:12]
+Add

+DollarBot, [2021/11/23 10:12]
+[In reply to Alex Chao]
+Please type the new category name

+Alex Chao, [2021/11/23 10:12]
+Restaurant

+DollarBot, [2021/11/23 10:12]
+Add category "Restaurant" successfully!